relaycorp/fanqiang-poc/README.md

 ## Protocol

 In this PoC,
-the connection starts with the server sending a WebSockets text frame with the subnet allocated to the client (e.g. `10.0.102.0/24`).
+the connection starts with the server sending a WebSockets text frame with the IPv4 and IPv6 subnets allocated to the client (e.g. `10.0.102.0/30,fd00:1234::2:0/128`).
 From then on,
 the client and the server exchange IP packets over the WebSockets connection.

+Although not implemented in this PoC, the client and server will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.

 ### Why create a new VPN protocol